 Radiotherapy plays a critical role in the treatment of oral cavity squamous cell carcinoma as monotherapy in early stage cancer or combined with surgery and/or chemotherapy in advances ones.
 Recent developments in the imaging of cancer and radiation technology have allowed developing more precise delivery of treatment with recent data demonstrating improvement in survival and lessening of adverse toxics effects of radiation.
 This review will focus in the recent advances and current state-of-the-art in radiation oncology both external beam radiotherapy and brachytherapy.
 As complexity of cancer treatments increases a close coordination between head-neck surgeons and radiation oncologist is needed due to a significant proportion of patients will be treated with combined modality therapy.

-Radiotherapy, intensity modulated radiation therapy; high dose rate; low dose rate; head neck cancer; brachytherapy
+Radiotherapy, intensity modulated radiation therapy, high dose rate, low dose rate, head neck cancer, brachytherapy

-Although surgery is the recommended treatment for oral cavity squamos cell carcinoma (OCSCC), radiotherapy (RT) plays a capital role in the treatment of OCSCC either exclusively or as adjuvant after surgery.
+Although surgery is the recommended treatment for oral cavity squamous cell carcinoma (OCSCC), radiotherapy (RT) plays a capital role in the treatment of OCSCC either exclusively or as adjuvant after surgery.

 RT may be administered using two techniques, which, in turn, are likely to be combined together in the specific case of OCSCC: external beam radiotherapy (EBRT) and brachytherapy (BT).
 Usually patients with early stage disease are treated exclusively radical radiotherapy; however, patients with unresectable or advanced disease will receive radiotherapy plus chemotherapy or targeted therapy with monoclonal antibodies against epidermal growth factor receptor (EGFR) in order to enhance the cytotoxic effect of radiation.